~ Seed for GRAINS FOR HOME GROWERS ~

-The grain is naturally protected from insects, rodents and birds by a yellow coating that tastes bitter.
+The grain is naturally protected from insects, rodents and birds by a yellow soapy coating that tastes bitter.
 This is easily removed – by soaking the seed overnight to soften the soap, then rubbing it and rinsing a few times in cold water before cooking.

 It's no more hassle than soaking dried beans before you use them, and means that you lose less of the crop to the beasties in your garden.

 This is a diverse population of different colours all selected for an open flower-shape that sheds water easily and helps grow good seed even in slightly damper climates (like, for example, the west coast of Wales where we are . . .)

 Note that at first you might question the name - as it starts to grow, it seems to be just different shades of green.
 But wait patiently!
 As the seed ripens, they do indeed go all different colours, making an impressive display.

 It does very well for us, reaching about 6 feet tall by the end of July, even in colder years.
 The plants flower in July/August, and seed is ready in Sept/Oct.